kin/gh-action-autoarchive-stale-cards-for-column/README.md

 # gh-action-autoarchive-stale-cards-for-column
 This action allows the archiving of stale project cards in a given Github Project column.
 Helpful especially for cleaning up columns like "Done"

-## Use
-- Create a .yml workflow in `.github/workflows` directory of the repo that will run the action.
-- Follow the below template to use the action and make sure to fill out all required environment variables.

 ## Workflow Template
 ```
 name: Archive Stale Done Cards